Religion is still everywhere. So, reflecting and influencing the culture in which we find them, children’s books are not secular either.

 The Lutterworth Press is an old publishing company (of 200 years) whose mission is to publish Christian texts.
 They published Joan’s Crusade [which my mother had as a child, and it graced my own childhood bookshelves, and I remember one very bored Sunday I actually read it].

-In mainstream publishing today, when religion is mentioned in kidlit it is to talk about religious extremism, or else the human aspect of religion, what humans create.
+In mainstream publishing today, when religion is mentioned in children’s literature it is to talk about religious extremism, or else the human aspect of religion, what humans create.
 There are books about the Sikh community in Britain, for example, but they don’t explore faith but rather the way of life that accompanies the faith.
-It is currently unfashionable to express devotion to god in kidlit.
+It is currently unfashionable to express devotion to god in children’s literature.

-These stories present extremism as something that isn’t part of the faith, as something separate and malicious and which has grown from bitterness.
-There are very religious characters in it but never the main character – usually the main character’s parents.
+Popular stories about religious traditions present extremism as something that isn’t part of the faith, as something separate and malicious and which has grown from bitterness.
+There are very religious characters in the story but never the main character – usually the main character’s parents.

 Religion is now presented as a social problem – not necessarily in a negative way – but as something to be dealt with.